-To be a part of this category, please indicate your interest clearly on your entry form and attached a photograph of your vehicle is considered before entry is accepted.
+To be a part of this category, please indicate your interest clearly on your entry form and attached a photograph of the vehicle for our consideration.
 Traditionally, Concours entrant vehicles are flagged off first at the Start to facilitate their arrival at the National Motor Museum for the two stages of judging.

 An initial judging of all Concours d’Elegance vehicles will take place with teams of non-technical judges inspecting the vehicles and occupants.
 It is therefore important that you, and your passengers, are prepared to remain with your vehicle until advised that this first round of judging is completed.

 The primary scoring system is broken into three parts: the vehicle, the occupants’ attire and the overall effect of the vehicle/occupant(s).
 The entries gaining the ten highest combined scores are announced as finalists.

-The ten finalists selected will move to the front of the main presentation stage where the final judging will take place.
+The five finalists selected will move to the front of the main presentation stage where the final judging will take place.
 It is then the task of the technical experts to judge the vehicles and the dress of the entrants.
 The vehicles are assessed on a number of areas; including paint, engine bay, interior and overall effect.
-The dress of the entrants is judge to ensure it is as close as possible to the era of the vehicle they are presenting.
+The dress of the entrants is judged according to how close their appearance associates with the era of their vehicle.
 All finalists receive a certificate and the overall winner receives the prized Concours Trophy.

 Concours d'Elegance Rules